 Thyme is used to manufacture Thyme essential oil, thyme tea, thyme tincture, and thyme carrier oils.
 Fresh leaves of thyme are sprinkled upon salads, eggs, meat, etc as dressing.

-Thyme essential oils have antiseptic, antiviral, antirheumatic, antiparasitic and antifungal properties.
-Oil extracted from thyme contains about 20% – 60% thymol, the most valuable substance for medicinal purpose.
+Thyme essential oils have antiseptic, antiviral, antirheumatic, antiparasitic, and antifungal properties.
+Oil extracted from thyme contains about 20% – 60% thymol, the most valuable substance for medicinal purposes.
 The most common thyme oil is red thyme oil and colorless thyme oil.
 The red thyme oil is known as Origanum.

 Thyme tea is made by brewing the leaves of thyme plant.
 Water is boiled and the leaves are added afterward.

 Thyme tea is abundant in antioxidants, vitamins, and minerals.
 Thyme tea promotes a healthy body and is caffeine-free.
 Drinking thyme tea every day lowers the viral load in the body, thus, helping in the treatment of fibromyalgia.